Hungry Hungry Hippos: Film adaptation

 In 2012, film studio Emmett/Furla Films announced that they were working on an animated film adaptation of Hungry Hungry Hippos, along with Monopoly and Action Man.
 The movie's plot and other details were being kept secret.
 Production was originally scheduled to start in early 2016, but the film entered development hell.

 Tournaments

 Rogue Judges, a volunteer judging group at Gen Con, ran a "1st Annual Hungry Hungry Hippos World Championship" in August 2015 and have continued to hold one every year since at the Indiana Convention Center.

 A Hungry Hungry Hippos Tournament was also hosted at Smash the Record 2017.

 In popular culture

-The game has been referenced in The Simpsons (1992), Mystery Science Theater 3000, Donnie Darko (2001), Toy Story 3 (2010), My Little Pony: The Movie (2017), The Last Man on Earth (2017), Safe Havens (2018), Schitt's Creek, Space Force (2020), The Afterparty (2022), and Monday Night Football (7 October 2024).
+The game has been referenced in The Simpsons (1992), Mystery Science Theater 3000, Donnie Darko (2001), Toy Story 3 (2010), My Little Pony: The Movie (2017), Agents of S.H.I.E.L.D.
+(2018)The Last Man on Earth (2017), Safe Havens (2018), Schitt's Creek, Space Force (2020), The Afterparty (2022), Monday Night Football (7 October 2024), and Zootopia 2 (2025).
 There is also a battle level based on the game in the 2016 Micro Machines game.
 Mike Ehrmantraut loses a round of the game against his granddaughter, Kaylee, in Breaking Bad.